 The Norman Police Department celebrated its centennial anniversary in 2019.
 In its more than 100 years of existence, the men and women who have worn the uniform and worked within its ranks have left lasting impacts through continued innovation.
 In 2021, we are celebrating the many contributions of the department's innovators.
-Each month, we will celebrate our own trailblazers and innovators.
+Throughout the year, we will celebrate our own trailblazers and innovators.

 NPD aims to feature the officers and stories that have impacted you as Norman citizens over the years.
 Share your pictures, stories, and any recommendations with our Historians at [email protected].